-Last but not least.
-Saison International has expanded its mandate, geographical footprint and team over the past years.
+Last but not least, Saison International has expanded its mandate, geographical footprint and team over the past years.
 Our assumption is that this should translate into increasing positive impact, however, if we are not careful it could also potentially increase vulnerability to environmental and social risks.
-Today, we are trying to strengthen our capacity to measure and demonstrate our contribution to positive impact but also our internal capacity to manage and mitigate our potential negative impact.
+Today, we are trying to strengthen our capacity to measure and demonstrate our contribution to positive impact.
 By strengthening both capacities, we hope it will contribute to Credit Saison's growth and strategic positioning in Japan, and globally.

-➤ Click here for the Impact Report (English version) visit: https://saison-international.com/impact/
+Click here for the Impact Report (English version) visit: https://saison-international.com/impact/